 Who is a Lone Worker?

 There are many different sectors that employ lone workers.
 Lone worker alarms can benefit all of them by putting their minds at ease while working alone.
+Here is a brief overview of roles that may involve lone working.

 Construction – Lone workers in the construction industry face lots of hazards.
 Protect your employees from the risks of working at height or with hazardous machinery.